iRNA-COSI/APAeval/execution_workflows/IsoSCM/README.md

 - `star_genome_index` - absolute path to the star genome index folder

 ### Running the identification workflow
+- Set `run_identification` parameter in conf/modules.config to `true`
-- Change 'identification_out_suffix' parameter in conf/modules.config to the desired file name that ends with '.bed'
+- Change `identification_out_suffix` parameter in conf/modules.config to the desired file name that ends with `.bed`
-- Change the 'output_dir' to the desired directory name under IsoSCM/results/isoscm the identification challenge output will be in
+- Change the `output_dir` to the desired directory name under IsoSCM/results/isoscm the identification challenge output will be in
+- An example sample sheet is samplesheet_example_files.csv.
+- Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv

+### Running the relative usage quantification workflow
+- Set `run_relative_usage_quantification` parameter in conf/modules.config to `true`
+- Change `relative_usage_quantifciation_out_suffix` parameter in conf/modules.config to the desired file name that ends with `.bed`
+- Change the `output_dir` to the desired directory name under IsoSCM/results/isoscm the relative usage quantification challenge output will be in
-- An example sample sheet is samplesheet_example_files_identification.csv.
+- An example sample sheet is samplesheet_example_files.csv.
 - Run the pilot benchmark nextflow pipeline with nextflow main.nf --input samplesheet_example_files.csv

 ## Output & post-processing